The material structure in Maxwell's equations is determined by the relative permittivity and permeability .

 Meep can keep track of this energy for the Lorentzian polarizability terms but not for the conductivity terms.
 For gain, this gives the amount of energy expended in amplifying the field.

-One approach to this problem would be allowing you to specify a constant, frequency-independent, imaginary part of , but this is inherently unstable: corresponds to gain (exponential growth), but every time-domain simulation will include both positive and negative frequencies ω so there is no way to choose a nonzero frequency-independent that does not yield gain at some ω.
-Instead, a simple approach in Meep is for you to set the conductivity (or for an imaginary part of μ), chosen so that is the correct value at your frequency ω of interest.
-Note that, in Meep, you specify instead of ω for the frequency, however, so you need to include the factor of 2π when computing the corresponding imaginary part of ε.
-Conductivities can be implemented with purely real fields, so they are not nearly as expensive as implementing a frequency-independent complex ε or μ.
+One might hope that Meep would allow you to specify a constant, frequency-independent, imaginary part of , but this is inherently unstable: corresponds to gain (exponential growth), but every time-domain simulation will include both positive and negative frequencies ω so there is no way to choose a nonzero frequency-independent that does not yield gain at some ω.
+Instead, a simple approach in Meep is for you to set the conductivity (or for an imaginary part of ), chosen so that is the correct value at your frequency of interest.
+Note that, in Meep, you specify instead of for the frequency, however, so you need to include the factor of when computing the corresponding imaginary part of .
+Conductivities are absorptive at all frequencies (and are more computationally efficient than Lorentzian models).

 For example, suppose you want to simulate a medium with at a frequency 0.42 (in your Meep units), and you only care about the material in a narrow bandwidth around this frequency (i.e. you don't need to simulate the full experimental frequency-dependent permittivity).
 Then, in Meep, you could use

-Note: the "conductivity" in Meep is slightly different from the conductivity you might find in a textbook, because for computational convenience it appears as in our Maxwell equations rather than the more-conventional ; this just means that our definition is different from the usual electric conductivity by a factor of ε.
-Also, just as Meep uses the dimensionless relative permittivity for ε, it uses nondimensionalized units of 1/a (where a is your unit of distance) for the conductivities .
-If you have the electric conductivity σ in SI units of S/m (S is siemens) and want to convert to in Meep units, you can simply use the formula: where a is your unit of distance in meters, c is the vacuum speed of light in m/s, is the SI vacuum permittivity, and is the real relative permittivity.
+Note: the "conductivity" in Meep is slightly different from the conductivity you might find in a textbook, because for computational convenience it appears as in our Maxwell equations rather than the more-conventional ; this just means that our definition is different from the usual electric conductivity by a factor of .
+Also, just as Meep uses the dimensionless relative permittivity for , it uses nondimensionalized units of 1/ (where is your unit of distance) for the conductivities .
+If you have the electric conductivity in SI units of S/m (S is siemens) and want to convert to in Meep units, you can simply use the formula: where is your unit of distance in meters, is the vacuum speed of light in m/s, is the SI vacuum permittivity, and is the real relative permittivity.
 The quantity in this equation is the conversion factor for frequency in SI units (s or Hz) to frequency in Meep units ().

-In general, ε can be changed anisotropically by the E field itself, with:
+In general, can be changed anisotropically by the field itself, with:

 Meep supports instantaneous, isotropic Pockels and Kerr nonlinearities, corresponding to a frequency-independent and , respectively.
 Thus,

-Here, "diag(E)" indicates the diagonal 3×3 matrix with the components of E along the diagonal.
+Here, "diag()" indicates the diagonal 33 matrix with the components of along the diagonal.